-Also see the link “add an air tank” from the sitemap.
+Also, see the link “add an air tank” from the sitemap.

 Two Tanks, Two Different Burst Ratings…

 Hey Bill, you freakin’ ROCK by the way.
-Okay so, I have a 16g 200 psi compressor and I also just purchased a 15 gallon tank that’s rated to 150psi.
-Is it possible to add the 15 gallon tank as a slave tank for the compressor?
+Okay so, I have a 16g 200 psi compressor, and I also just purchased a 15-gallon tank that’s rated to 150psi.
+Is it possible to add the 15-gallon tank as a slave tank for the compressor?
 The slave tank says not to exceed 150psi and I’m assuming that is its burst pressure.

-Andrew, if this were my set up, I would not put a tank rated for 150 PSI in series with an air source at 250 PSI, regardless of putting a regulator in line.
+Andrew, if this were my setup, I would not put a tank rated for 150 PSI in series with an air source at 250 PSI, regardless of putting a regulator in line.

-My opinion is, you either turn down the pressure output of the compressor to 150 PSI and run that pressure for both tanks, or you get a tank rated for the 250 PSI of the original compressor.
+My opinion is, that you either turn down the pressure output of the compressor to 150 PSI and run that pressure for both tanks, or you get a tank rated for the 250 PSI of the original compressor.